syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types/bar-chart.md

 Also refer, [color palette](./series-customization#color-palette), [color mapping](./series-customization#color-mapping-for-data-points), [animation](./series-customization#animation), [gradient](./series-customization#gradient-fill) and [empty points](./series-customization#empty-points) for customizing the bar series further.

+N> You can refer to our [Flutter Bar Chart](https://www.syncfusion.com/flutter-widgets/flutter-charts/chart-types/bar-chart) feature tour page for its groundbreaking feature representations.
+You can also explore our [Flutter Bar Chart example](https://flutter.syncfusion.com/#/cartesian-charts/chart-types/bar/default-bar-chart) that shows how to easily configure with built-in support for creating stunning visual effects.

 ### See Also

 *[Create vertical bar chart](https://www.syncfusion.com/kb/12348/how-to-create-vertical-bar-chart-in-flutter-using-cartesian-charts-widget-sfcartesianchart).